During which phase of mitosis do the sister chromatids separate a... | Channels for Pearson+

 Recall that during prophase, the chromatin condenses into visible chromosomes, and the mitotic spindle begins to form.

-In metaphase, the chromosomes align at the cell's equatorial plane, known as the metaphase plate, preparing for separation.
+In metaphase, the chromosomes align at the metaphase plate, which is the equatorial plane of the cell.

-During anaphase, the sister chromatids are pulled apart by the spindle fibers and move toward opposite poles of the cell.
-This is the phase where separation occurs.
+During anaphase, the sister chromatids are pulled apart by the spindle fibers and move towards opposite poles of the cell.
+This is the key phase where separation occurs.

-Finally, in telophase, the separated chromatids reach the poles, and the nuclear envelope begins to reform around each set of chromosomes, completing the process of mitosis.
+Finally, in telophase, the chromosomes reach the poles, and the nuclear envelope re-forms around each set of chromosomes, completing the process of mitosis.

 Watch next